 Asbestos Siding Replacement

-If you do have asbestos siding, you have a couple of options for how to safely handle the situation.
-The two most affordable options are: 1) applying new vinyl siding over your asbestos siding to safely encapsulate the asbestos or 2) simply replacing older broken (cracked, chipped, etc.) pieces of asbestos siding with matching panels from GAF and James Hardie.
-This can save you thousands of dollars and these two manufacturers have panels that will match the wavy and scalloped styles of older asbestos siding.
+If you have asbestos siding, you have two main options.
+The most affordable are: 1) applying new vinyl siding over the asbestos to safely seal it, or 2) replacing damaged pieces with matching panels from GAF or James Hardie.
+This approach can save thousands of dollars, and these manufacturers offer panels that match older wavy and scalloped styles.

 Compare top-rated siding pros in your area.